asen/smg/docs/admin/index.md

 <a name="rrd_socket" />

 - **$rrd\_socket**: - _(default is None)_.
 Otherwise one can specify
-a string value like /path/to/socket.file.
-If specified that path will be passed to the rrdtool update command with the --daemon unix:/path/to/socket.file option.
+a string value like unix:/path/to/socket.file.
+If specified it will be passed to the relevant rrdtool update, graph or fetch commands with the --daemon unix:/path/to/socket.file option.
 This in turn is intended for use with rrdcached (a rrdtool daemon used for doing updates more efficiently). rrdcached is highly recommended on more demanding setups.

 - **$monlog\_dir**: _"monlog"_ - the directory where the monitoring
-system saves logs with events.
+system saves logs with events in json format (one file per calendar date).

 - **$monstate\_dir**: _"monstate"_ - the directory where the monitoring
-system saves its memory state on shut down (and every hour).
+system saves its memory state on shut down.

 - **$include**: _(no default value)_ "path/to/some/\*.yml" - whenever
 the SMG config parser encounters an $include global it will interpret